tanloong/neosca/README.md

 ```

 3. Use `-p/--reserve-parsed`
-to reserve parsed files of Stanford Parser.
+to reserve parsed trees of Stanford Parser.
-Use `-m/--reserve-match`
+Use `-m/--reserve-matched`
-to reserve match results of Stanford Tregex.
+to reserve matched subtrees of Stanford Tregex.

 ```sh
 nsca sample1.txt -p -m